elizabeth-ellison/ElizabethEllison.github.io/_pages/publications.md

 <a name="Goldberg2012b"></a>
 **Goldberg, D N** and C M Little and O Sergienko and A Gnanadesikan and R Hallberg and M Oppenheimer (2012).
 Investigation of land ice-ocean interaction with a fully coupled ice-ocean model, Part 2: Sensitivity to external forcings.
 J. Geophys.
 Res., 117, F02038.

 Pattyn, F. and others.
-Grounding-line migration in plan-view marine ice-sheet models: results of the ice2sea MISMIP3d intercomparison.
-Accepted for publication in  Journal of Glaciology (2013).
+Grounding-line migration in plan-view marine ice-sheet models: Results of the ice2sea MISMIP3d intercomparison.
+Journal of Glaciology, 59(215), 410-422.

 Sergienko, O. V., **Goldberg, D. N.**, and Little, C. M. (2013), Alternative ice shelf equilibria determined by ocean environment, J. Geophys.
 Res.
 Earth Surf., 118, 970– 981